.300 Win Mag Rifle on the range

 • .300 WSM Winchester Expedition Big Game 180gr

-If you already use one of these cartridge types, you might be wondering why we are not using your favorite, and undoubtedly the best, round in this comparison.
-It’s no sleight, and we have not made the statement that these are the best available rounds available.
-If it works for you, that should be all that matters.
+If you already use one of these cartridge types, you might wonder why your preferred round isn’t included in this comparison.
+Rest assured, this is not an oversight, nor are we claiming these are the best rounds available.
+If your choice works well for you, that’s what truly matters.

 The Samples

-All the selected rounds are factory loads and are widely available.
-In addition, factory loads tend to err on the side of caution when loading the casings with powder.
-We also want to note that all of the data here is computer-generated.
+All the rounds selected for this comparison are factory loads and readily available.
+Factory loads typically use conservative powder charges to ensure safety.
+It’s important to note that all data presented here is computer-generated.
 We sourced the majority of the data from the manufacturer.
 For unavailable data, we relied on ballistic calculators from trusted sources.
 Additionally, we used ballistic calculators and kept as many variables the same between rounds of the same cartridge.
 We also made sure to clear our variables.

 So, with all of that out of the way, let’s jump into our comparisons.